Public Planting Day 2022

 Mulch from the felled Eucalyptus is spread.
 It is invaluable for helping the young planting to survive their first summer.

-The earliest plantings near Orchard Estate on Cobham Road are now close to canopy stage.
+The earliest plantings near Orchard Estate on Cobham Road are now at canopy stage.

 A jungle of weeds

 The team survey the wilderness west of Sammaree Reserve in winter 2016.
 This will need clearing for the 2017 planting.

 Cleared and ready to plant

 The same section in June 2017 minus the jungle of weeds.

 This bridge between Sammaree Reserve and Campbell Lane was completed late 2018

 The project will be extended in 2019 beyond Sammaree Reserve up to the junction of two streams.